jonasbucherETH/sushi_internship/README.md

 * actionButtons design - (DONE)
 * Nicer table/text output showing which samples will be removed - DONE
 * Check app in Sushi -> need to add output link for shiny and connect it to the app
-* Update & extend Rmarkdown
+* Update & extend Rmarkdown:
+  * Add screeplot of PCA
 * Check DT for convenient functions
+* MDS in shiny
+* t-SNE in shiny:
+  * params: max_iter, theta, eta
+  * apply colours button
+* check which inputs are actually needed in the observeEvents